hg-mirrors/pypy_extradoc/blog/draft/remove-gil.rst

 Removing the GIL in CPython has two problems - how do we guard access to mutable data structures with locks and what do we do with reference counting that needs to be guarded.
-PyPy only has the former problem, with latter being non-existance due to a different garbage collector approach.
-We believe that fixing reference counting would be quite a bit bigger undertaking than "just" providing locks around mutable data structures.
+PyPy only has the former problem; the latter doesn't exist, due to a different garbage collector approach.
+Of course the first problem is a mess too, but at least we are already half-way there.

 Best regards,
 Maciej Fijalkowski